SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

   - Declares several instance methods
     - Instance methods of the direct superclass, which is an abstract class, are redefined.
 It is mandatory to redefine the abstract methods.
     - Other instance methods from further levels up the inheritance hierarchy are redefined (except one method that is declared with `FINAL REDEFINITION` in `ZCL_DEMO_ABAP_OO_INHERITANCE_3`)
-    - For demonstration purposes, instance methods implemented in the abstract direct superclass (instances of abstract classes cannot be created) are called in the respective redefined methods by refering to the direct superclass using the syntax `super->...`.
+    - For demonstration purposes, instance methods implemented in the abstract direct superclass (instances of abstract classes cannot be created) are called in the respective redefined methods by referring to the direct superclass using the syntax `super->...`.
   - Declares a static method to delegate method calls of this class